kdbarajas/cosmology-thesis/markdowns/StandardModel.md

   ​

+The proportionality constant $H_0$ is better known as the Hubble constant, but is most usefully written as $H_0= 100\, h\,$\si{\km\per\s\per\Mpc} where $h$ is the dimensionless Hubble parameter defined by the current accepted value.

 ## Peculiar Velocity

 Hubble's law represents an empirical relationship for the expanding universe where each galaxy is static with respect to cosmological expansion.
 Given @eq:Hubble we can estimate the cosmological redshift $z_\text{cos}$ due to expansion from $z_\text{cos} \equiv H_0 d/c$.
 However, an ideal Hubble's law neglects gravitational attraction to higher density regions of space which induce 'peculiar' motion that deviates from cosmological expansion velocity $H_0d$ (also known as the Hubble flow).
 The consequence of a continuous inflow of matter towards these regions of space is a state of over-density known as gravitational collapse, which provides the means for the formation and growth of structure in the local Universe.
-Thus, measurements of peculiar velocity are a compelling cosmological probe of local structure due to the motion of galaxies tracing the underlying density field.
+Thus, measurements of peculiar velocity are a compelling cosmological probe of local structure due to the motion of galaxies tracing the underlying matter density field.

 We can estimate peculiar velocities as deviations within the observed redshift $z_{obs}$ from Hubble's law as a result of Doppler redshift $z_\text{doppler}$ due to local motion.
 Unfortunately we are observationally limited to receding and approaching wavelengths along the 1D line-of-sight component of a galaxy's full 3D peculiar velocity vector.
 Any transverse motion along the line-of-sight is far too small to be detected through spectroscopic measurements and thus we would also expect any contribution to the line-of-sight to be in the form of noise in the signal.
 Following @eq:Hubble, at low-redshift where $v \ll c$, the line-of-sight component of the peculiar velocity $v_p$ is given by the familiar form